HL7/smart-app-launch/input/pages/brands.md

 ### Brands and Endpoints

-This specification supports a model UX where apps display a collection of cards or tiles, each representing a "Patient-access Brand" that patients can recognize and connect to.
+This specification supports a model User Experience (UX) where apps display a collection of cards or tiles, each representing a "Patient-access Brand" that patients can recognize and connect to.
 App developers are not expected to follow this model UX precisely; the model exists to keep the design grounded and establish a shared vocabulary.

 In this model, a healthcare **provider, payer, or other organization** exposing a FHIR patient access API can **decide which brands to publish** in association with their FHIR endpoints.
 Each Brand includes data describing the organization (e.g., organization name and logo that a patient would recognize) together with details about their patient access portals (e.g., name, logo, and description in terms that patients would recognize) as well as the API endpoints associated with these portals.